rottabonus/SpringGenesys/README.md

 When your new feature is done, you can request Pull Request on GitHub so that feature would be added to `master` branch.

 If you happen to change computers during your coding.
-You can clone the repository with:
+You can clone the your branch with:

 ```
 $ git clone -b <your-branch> https://github.com/rottabonus/SpringGenesys.git